pmeiclx/scala_gear_simulation/README.md

         setEnv.cmd
 4.  run the following command (The application will start): mvn
-5.  for changing the JDK just edit the setEnv.cmd and start at <b>step 2</b> again
+5.  for changing the JDK just edit the setEnv.cmd and start at <b>step 2</b> again.

 ### Full configuration for windows
 For running from console you have to change the path environement variable: